Bilal092/GOAT-QuantumControl/README.md

 5. Remaining functions are used to plot and analyze results.

-Here is pseudocode of our implementation:
+Here is flowchart of our implementation:

 ![](https://github.com/Bilal092/GOAT-QuantumControl/blob/master/GOAT.png)